hellisdigital/marlinConfigurationCR10S/MIGRATION_GUIDE.md

     MAXTEMP should be around 230-245C depending on the quality of ptfe tube, check for delamination after printing at MAXTEMP

     3. set EXTRUDE_MINTEMP to 180

+2. filament runout settings
+    1. set FILAMENT_RUNOUT_DISTANCE_MM to 5

+    TODO see how if it works correctly after false positive and after runout